 Case study examples of some of the companies that the council's business investment services team has helped to start and grow.

-Yes.
-Please see the three success stories below:
+Please read the numerous success stories below:

 Flippin Sweet was established in 2014 by Danny Donald.
 The business originally took a unit at the Bridlington Business Centre but, thanks to support from the council, has gone from strength to strength and has since relocated to a much larger self-contained unit.
 Flippin Sweet are screen printers for T-shirts and other textile garments and the business is now run by Danny along with his sister Jade.

 Danny said: "In 2014, I expanded my online business from working in my bedroom and using my parent's spare room as storage, to one of the workshop units at the Bridlington Business Centre.
 The workshop space offered everything I needed, with easy in-and-out terms offering peace of mind for the start-up business.
 The centre staff were always friendly and on hand to offer advice whenever needed.
 A year later, I outgrew the workshop and recently moved to one of the self-contained units, providing me with a much larger space for my work area, a showroom and office area."

 The Bridlington Business Centre is run by the council's business investment & tourism services team.
 There are also business centres located in Beverley, Brough, Driffield, Goole and Market Weighton, offering a range of office and workshop accommodation on easy-in, easy-out terms.

 When the company that Christine Taylor worked for closed down, she decided to approach the council's business services team to see how they could help her.
 Christine was helped to develop a business plan and was enrolled in a range of workshops.
 She also received day-to-day support from enterprise coach Darren Roberts.